openstack/glance/doc/source/admin/interoperable-image-import.rst

    * ``inject`` is a comma-separated list of properties and values that will be injected into the image record for the imported image.
-Each property and value should be quoted and separated by a colon (':') as shown in the example above.
+Each property and value should be separated by a colon (':') as shown in the example above.

 2. If your use case is such that you don't want to allow end-users to create, modify, or delete metadata properties that you are injecting during the